Towards Real-World Deployment of Reinforcement Learning for Traffic Signal Control: Preliminaries

 \subsection{Reinforcement Learning}

 In RL an \emph{agent} is interacting with its \emph{environment}.
 At each time step $t$, the agent gets information about the current situation of the environment called \emph{state} $s_t$.
 Based on this information the agent selects the next \emph{action} $a_t$ to take in the environment.
 The behavior or decisions made by the agent are determined by the current \emph{policy} $\pi$.
 It is a function that maps states to actions $\pi(a_t | s_t)$.
-Additionally, at each time step the agent receives a \emph{reward} signal $r_t$ from the environment, which is a scalar value.
+Additionally, at each time step the agent receives a \emph{reward} signal $r_{t+1}$ from the environment, which is a scalar value.
 The goal of the agent is to maximize the cumulative reward in the long run.

-Typically RL problems are formalized as \textit{Markov decision processes} (MDP).
-A MDP is a tuple consisting of the following elements \cite{Sutton2018}: \begin{itemize} \item A set of states $\mathcal{S}$, \item a set of actions $\mathcal{A}$, \item a state transition probability function $\mathcal{T}(s_{t+1},s_t,a_t)$ which defines a probability distribution over the successor state $s_{t+1}$ given the former state $s_t$ and action $a_t$, \item a reward function $\mathcal{R}(s_t,a_t)$ determining the reward $r_{t+1}$, when taking action $a_t$ in state $s_t$, \item and a discount factor $\gamma \in [0, 1]$, discounting future rewards. \end{itemize} A central requirement for a MDP is the so-called Markov property, which assumes that the current state $s_t$ contains all relevant information of the past states.
-Thus, the successor state $s_{t+1}$ only depends on the current state and not the past states.
+Typically RL problems are formalized as \textit{Markov decision processes} (MDPs).
+An MDP is a tuple consisting of the following elements \cite{Sutton2018}: \begin{itemize} \item A set of states $\mathcal{S}$, \item a set of actions $\mathcal{A}$, \item a state transition probability function $\mathcal{T}(s_t, a_t, s_{t+1})$ which defines a probability distribution over the successor state $s_{t+1}$ given the former state $s_t$ and action $a_t$, \item a reward function $\mathcal{R}(s_t,a_t)$ determining the reward $r_{t+1}$, when taking action $a_t$ in state $s_t$, \item and a discount factor $\gamma \in [0, 1]$, discounting future rewards. \end{itemize} A central requirement for an MDP is the so-called Markov property, which assumes that the current state $s_t$ contains all relevant information of the past states and actions.
+Thus, the successor state $s_{t+1}$ only depends on the current state and action and not on the past states and actions.
 Furthermore, MDP models can represent \emph{continuous}, meaning endless tasks, or \emph{episodic} tasks in which there is a terminal state.

-\subsection{Traffic simulator}
+\subsection{Traffic Simulator}